Little Caesars

-Little Caesar Enterprises Inc. (doing business as Little Caesars) is an American multinational chain of pizza restaurants that was founded in 1959.
+Little Caesar Enterprises Inc. (LCE) (doing business as Little Caesars) is an American multinational chain of pizza restaurants founded in 1959.
 Little Caesars is the third largest pizza chain by total sales in the United States behind Domino's and Pizza Hut.
 It operates and franchises pizza restaurants in the United States and internationally in Asia, Europe, North America, and South America.
 The company is owned by Ilitch Holdings, and headquartered in Detroit, Michigan.

 History

 Little Caesars Pizza was founded on May 8, 1959, by the married couple Mike Ilitch and Marian Ilitch.
 The first location was in a strip mall in Garden City, Michigan, a suburb of Detroit, and named "Little Caesar's Pizza Treat".
 The original store closed in October 2018, relocating down the street to a new building in nearby Westland.

 The first Little Caesar's franchise location opened in 1962 in Warren, Michigan, and was still called Little Caesar's Pizza Treat.
 The same year the Little Caesar's logo became a 3D figure and was used in outdoor signage.